NgaireOleary/project1/README.md

 ### I'm adding things

 adding extra detail to the read me so I can see how to add multiple files

+adding some more text to add to remote user